 Once you have your Visa Issuance Number it is time to send or take your application and supporting documents to the Korean Consulate or Embassy nearest to you. **Check the links below to find out which office has jurisdiction for your province.

 Take or mail the Visa Application form and the required documents to the Korean Consulate with jurisdiction of your area.

 - Required Documents to Apply for an E2 Teaching Visa at the Korean Consulate

 - completed E2 Visa Application Form

-- Passport: Make sure you have your passport ready, that there is 6 months validity left on it and that there is at least 1 empty page.
+- Passport: Make sure you have your passport ready, that there is 6 months validity left on it and that there is at least 2 empty pages.
 Make sure it's signed too.

 - Photo: You will need to send a passport picture with your application or a picture that is 2 inches by 2 inches.

-- Confirmation of Visa Issuance Number: Fill in the reservation number at the top of application form.
+- Confirmation of Visa Issuance Number: Fill in the reservation number in the appropriate section of the application form.

 Each consulate has different processing times (from one hour to 5 days), so ask them when it will be ready and let us know as soon as you know so plans can be made.
 If you didn't go in person, call the consulate to make sure they received your documents and to find out when your visa will be ready.

 Once you have received your passport back with your E-2 visa, you are all set to begin your journey to Korea!

 150 Boteler Street, Ottawa, Ontario, K1N 5A6

 only candidates who live in Ottawa should process their visas here

 1250 Rene-Levesque Boulevard West, Suite 3600, Montreal, Quebec, H3B 4W8